 You can use an online tax calculator to gauge how much you’ll need to pay for estimated taxes each quarter.
 It may be helpful to set up a separate business checking account or savings account to hold the money for those payments.
 As your clients pay invoices, you can allocate part of each payment to your tax account.

-If filing taxes as a freelancer seems overwhelming, consider talking to an accountant or another tax pro.
-A tax expert can help you figure out how much to set aside for taxes and how to maximize deductions in order to lower your tax bill.
+If filing taxes as a freelancer seems overwhelming, consider talking to an accountant or another tax professional who can help you figure out how much to set aside for taxes and how to maximize deductions in order to lower your tax bill.
 You may be surprised to learn about some business tax credits you didn’t know about.

 10. Investing Your Money

 You can start with a retirement account if you don’t already have one.
 Freelancers can use traditional IRAs, Roth IRAs, SEP IRAs, and solo 401(k) plans to save for retirement.
 Each of these plans can offer a tax-advantaged way to save for the future.
-You can supplement your retirement savings with investments in a taxable brokerage account.
+You can supplement your retirement savings with investments in a taxable brokerage account if you choose.

 When investing as a freelancer, consider your risk tolerance and how much you have to invest, based on your budget.
-You may need to start with a small monthly amount, but you can build on that over time.
-And the most important thing is to start saving and then be consistent with your investment strategy.
+You may need to start with a small monthly amount, but you could build on that over time.
+The most important thing is to start saving and investing for the future.

 11. Taking Advantage of Resources